 It should also be noted that while Gerry Conway did prefer Peter and MJ, the decision to kill Gwen didn't come from him.
 He initially wanted to kill Aunt May, but was told it'd give Peter Parker no reason to keep his secret ID.
 So Gwen was chosen by the writers and editorial as a suitable second choice.
 It was hardly the "Writer kills beloved love interest to shack up his fan preferred pairing" some claim it to be.

 Green Arrow is often vilified by Dinah/Babs shippers because of his and Dinah's relationship.
 They even bashed him when he was dead, but nowhere near as much as they've done since he was resurrected.
 It's just gotten worse since he and Dinah tied the knot, with Ollie's writers apparently liking to help the shippers with that.
-This may be why the other male in the picture, Dick Grayson of Robin fame, gets almost no abuse.
+On the other hand, the other male in the picture, Dick Grayson, gets almost no abuse, but is rather roped into One True Threesome ships.

 Now that Green Arrow ended up with Chloe Sullivan in Smallville, some fans are hoping that Ollie and Chloe will get together in the comics now that Chloe's been officially introduced into the DC Canon.
 The Ollie/Dinah shippers will then shriek that the Ollie/Chloe shippers are "not true comic fans" because they watched Smallville and that this apparently means that the Ollie/Chloe shippers are somehow not allowed to have any opinions on comic characters.